 12. Whistle

 If you like camping, hiking, or just being outdoors, this is a fun project to embark on (pun intended).
-There’re many ways to make a wooden whistle, but the easiest one is the willow whistle.
+There are many ways to make a wooden whistle, but the willow whistle is the easiest.

 Carving a functional whistle is tricky because you’re not guaranteed that it will blow and make a sound.
 Willow branches are acoustic wonders, so it’s even one of the best DIY wood projects for kids.

-All you’ll need is a knife, and you can get a functional whistle in minutes.
+You’ll need a knife, and you can get a functional whistle in minutes.
 The only downside is you have to wait until late spring or early summer so that the bark can come off easily.

 The Best Wood for Carving a Whistle